bryanbraun/dotfiles/README.md

 Have suggestions?
 Throw them in the issue queue.

+## OSX Default Settings

+The OSX file contains my preferred OSX settings and is designed to be run once (like when setting up a new computer).
+It can be run from within this repo with the following command:

+    sh osx

+The file is a selectively commented version of Mathias Bynens orginal (which can be found at https://mths.be/osx).

 ## Maintainence

 You can maintain the dotfiles in a separate repo and run buildsymlinks.sh to automatically create symlinks to these files in your $HOME directory.
 If you are doing this, ensure that your [repo directory is correct in the script](https://github.com/bryanbraun/dotfiles/blob/zsh/buildsymlinks.sh#L9) and that it does what you expect it to do.
 In short, it does this: